asmodeus812/elearning/java-se-study/java-ocp/8-java-io-fundamentals.md

 # IO Streams

-The input and output in Ava is vast, and it does not only include console or file input output operations, alone.
+The input and output in Java is vast, and it does not only include console or file input output operations, alone.
 The public static fields in out and err in `java.lang.System` class respectively represent the standard input output and error streams.
 System.in is of type `InputStream` and System.out and System.err are of type `PrintStream`.